 ABOUT THE CHAO FAMILY COMPREHENSIVE CANCER CENTER

-The Chao Family Comprehensive Cancer Center (CFCCC) ofthe University of California, Irvine (UC Irvine) is the only NCI-designated comprehensive cancer center in Orange County,which is the sixth most populous U.S. county and home to more than 1 percent of the nation’s people.
-Now entering its 22nd year, the CFCCC will enact its new strategic plan to enhance its role as a vital resource for the people of Orange County and surrounding areas for generation and dissemination of new knowledge about the causes, prevention, and treatment of cancer, training of the next generation of cancer providers and caregivers, and alleviation of the overall burden of cancer on our citizens.
+The Chao Family Comprehensive Cancer Center (CFCCC) of the University of California, Irvine (UC Irvine) is the only NCI-designated comprehensive cancer center in Orange County,which is the sixth most populous U.S. county and home to more than 1 percent of the nation’s people.
+Now entering its 22nd year, this year the CFCCC will enact its new strategic plan to enhance its role as a vital resource for the people of Orange County and surrounding areas for generation and dissemination of new knowledge about the causes, prevention, and treatment of cancer, training of the next generation of cancer providers and caregivers, and alleviation of the overall burden of cancer on our citizens.

 CFCCC research is organized into four research programs that provide an interactive and collaborative infrastructure for cancer discovery, clinical investigation including early phase and investigator-initiated trials, and population-based cancer research.
 These include a program focused on basic science (Chemical and Structural Biology), two programs spanning basic, translational, and clinical cancer research (Onco-Imaging and Biotechnology, and Systems, Pathways & Targets), and our Population Science Program (Cancer Prevention, Outcomes & Survivorship).